Profile

 imagery formats including SLAR (Side Looking Airborne Radar) and infrared.

-(past Editor and past Chair - Potential Fields Group), and National Eagle Scout
+past Editor and past Chair - Potential Fields Group),

 I earned BS, MS